 - Develop sophisticated approaches to the study of Spanish texts and cultural production in the Hispanic world

-- Produce a body of essays, creative projects, and research papers in Spanish
+- Produce a body of essays, creative projects, research papers, and personal reflections for the electronic Capstone Portfolio

 Honors and CapstonesView Honors website